ralphjsmit/filament/docs/10-testing/05-testing-actions.md

     ->assertActionExists(TestAction::make('send')->table()->bulk())
 ```

-## Testing resource form component actions
+## Testing actions in a schema

-If an action belongs to a component in a resource's form, for example, if it is in the `belowContent()` method of a form field, you can use the `TestAction` object with the `schemaComponent()` method.
+If an action belongs to a component in a resource's infolist, for example, if it is in the `belowContent()` method of an infolist entry, you can use the `TestAction` object with the `schemaComponent()` method.
 This object receives the name of the action you want to test and replaces the name of the action in any testing method you want to use.
 For example:

 ```php
 use Filament\Actions\Testing\TestAction;